ghc-proposals/ghc-proposals/proposals/0000-th-stage-hygiene.rst

    The means bind identifiers in stage *n* instead of stage 0 as per normal.
    Module exports however are restricted to stage 0.

 #.
-The current "stage restriction" on splices using items from module is abolished.
+The current "stage restriction" on splices using bindings from the current module is abolished.
    Any stage n + 1 binding in a stage n splice is fair game.

 #.
 Relax ``-XTemplateHaskellQuotes`` to instead allow Template Haskell constructs, but restrict their usage so all syntax is in stages >= 0.